 “Marc co-founded Cooke, Young & Keidan in January 2009 and is recognised by the leading legal directories as one of the UK’s top disputes lawyers.
 Chambers & Partners describes him as ‘a great strategist’, and The Legal 500 says he is ‘a no-nonsense lawyer who gets results for his clients’ and a ‘willingness to get stuck into difficult fights’”

-Marc has substantial experience of complex High Court trials, as well as expertise in assisting clients to resolve disputes through mediation and other forms of alternative dispute resolution.
+Marc has substantial experience of complex High Court trials and other substantial hearings, as well as expertise in assisting clients to resolve disputes through mediation and other forms of alternative dispute resolution.

 Marc obtained a First Class Honours degree from Manchester University and achieved a distinction in the Legal Practice Course undertaken at the College of Law, London.
 He trained with the international law firm, Simmons & Simmons, before joining the dispute resolution group of City of London firm Theodore Goddard upon his qualification as a solicitor in 1999.
-During his time with Theodore Goddard (subsequently Addleshaw Goddard after a merger) he acted for a number of blue-chip clients, both domestic and international, on various contentious matters, including complex High Court commercial cases.
+During his time with Theodore Goddard (subsequently Addleshaw Goddard after a merger) he acted for a number of blue-chip clients, both domestic and international, on various contentious matters, including complex High Court commercial, financial and insolvency cases.
 In January 2009 Marc co-founded Cooke, Young & Keidan.

 What the legal directories say